Charter College (United States): History

+Academics

+Charter College has a combined 28 certificate, associate, and bachelor’s degree programs in business, healthcare, information technology, veterinary assistant, and skilled trades.

+Charter College specializes in career-focused education utilizing hands-on, experiential training.
+Several certificate level programs, including the Certificate in Dental Assisting, Certificate in Medical Assistant, Certificate in Pharmacy Technician, and Certificate in Veterinary Assistant programs require the completion of a 5-week externship in a professional office or clinic environment as part of the graduation requirements.
+Some associate degree level programs like Diagnostic Medical Sonography, Radiologic Technology, Respiratory Therapy, and Nursing as well as advanced certificate programs in Computer Tomography and Magnetic Resonance Imaging require the completion of clinical practicums as part of the graduation requirements.

+In 2022, Charter College began a partnership with C4L Academy to provide an opportunity for adult learners to pursue their high school diploma in conjunction with vocational training for a new career.
+Qualified candidates can enroll in a Charter College certificate program in healthcare, veterinary assistant, or skilled trades and enroll in the high school diploma program at the same time.

 Accreditation

 Charter College is institutionally accredited by the Accrediting Bureau of Health Education Schools to award bachelor of science degrees, associate of applied science degrees, and certificates.
 Available programs include both blended learning and full distance learning (online).
 Charter College participates in the National Council for State Authorization Reciprocity Agreements (NC-SARA) providing the opportunity to enroll in our fully online programs through Anchorage, AK.

 Charter College also holds programmatic accreditation for the Associate of Applied Science in Nursing program from the Accrediting Commission for Education in Nursing.

 Charter College is authorized by the following certifying boards: